 When you determine that reducing the file size of yoru JPEG is the solution for your situation, then there are a couple of factors that you must realize.
 There are two main image properties that are making your file size greater – the dimensions of the image, and the resolution of the image.
 If you want to decrease the file size, you have to decrease these elements.
 You can either do this manually, or you can use a specific Photoshop utility to do it in a slightly more automated way.

 Begin the process of reducing the size of a JPEG in Photoshop CS5 manually by opening the image in Photoshop.
 Before changing the dimensions and resolution of your image, it is best to know the dimensions that are best suited for your needs.
 If you do not know what size image your website requires, contact the designer or developer of the site for their preferred image specifications.

-Click Image at the top of the window, then click Image Size.
+Step 1: Click Image at the top of the window, then click Image Size.

 This will ensure that any modifications you make to the height or width of your image will be made to the other dimension as well, thereby keeping the image at scale.
 You can also adjust the resolution of your image on this window, as well.
 When you have finished making changes to these settings, click the OK button.

-Click File at the top of the window, then click Save As.
+Step 3: Click File at the top of the window, then click Save As.

-Type a name for your file into the File name field, then click the drop-down menu to the right of Format and choose the JPEG option.
+Step 4: Type a name for your file into the File name field, then click the drop-down menu to the right of Format and choose the JPEG option.
 Click Save when you are done.